 Choose board names

 Pinterest gives you lots of options for making it clear to them and to their users what you stand for and what type of pins can be found on your profile.
-You can do this by using the right keywords in your profile, on your pins, pin descriptions, and by choosing proper board names.
-Make sure you use these opportunities to their full potential.
+You can do this by using the right keywords for your boards.

-Pinterest Boards are searchable, as well.
+Pinterest Boards are searchable.
 Just like with profiles, or pins, users can also specifically search for boards to follow.
 So, you want to make sure your boards rank high in the search results when someone enters a search query.

 Now you’re probably asking yourself: how do you know which terms people are searching for on Pinterest?